All About the Residents Association

 Unmarried children, boarders, and nannies who are 21 years of age or older will be issued cards when they supply proof that they live at that address, by way of a piece of Government issued picture ID with the current address on it.

 Membership cards remain the property of the New Brighton Residents Association.
 NBRA will seize cards and suspend access if the holder of the card breaches the rules.

 Programming and Special Events

 Yes, there are a number of drop-in and registered programs for children, adults, and families.
 The current program offerings are available in the My Programs tab of this website.
-The New Brighton Club also offers a number of special events each year; including for example, a 3 on 3 Hockey Tournament, The Great EGGscape Easter, NBRA Beer Gardens, Halloween Spooktacular, Christmas at the Clubhouse, among many others!
-Visit My Events, for full details regarding upcoming events.
+The New Brighton Clubhouse also offers several special events each year; for example, a 3 on 3 Hockey Tournament, The Great Eggscape Easter, NBRA Beer Gardens, Halloween Spooktacular, Christmas at the Clubhouse, among many others!
+Visit My Events for full details regarding upcoming events.

 What if I need to withdraw from a program that I registered in?

 The Cancellation Policy can be found within the My Programs tab.

 How often are new programs offered?